Maze Runner: The Scorch Trials: Filming

-On July 25, 2014, Ball announced at San Diego Comic-Con International that the studio wanted to start shooting in fall 2014, should its predecessor become a success when it hit theaters.
+On July 25, 2014, Ball announced at San Diego Comic-Con that the studio wanted to start shooting in fall 2014, should its predecessor become a success when it hit theaters.

 On August 31, 2014, Ball announced they were "about nine weeks out from shooting".
 He also revealed "we are in New Mexico right now.
 We've got a crew and stages.
 We are rapidly approaching our shoot time.
 The sets are being built.
 A lot of the same crew is coming back.
 Most of the cast is coming back, except for the ones who were killed [in the first film].
 The script is coming along".
 A week later, Ball told BuzzFeed that "we've got stages, we've got crews coming in, Dylan [O'Brien] will be back in a few weeks, we're building sets, and the script is being written.
 It's a bit of a race this time because we're cautiously optimistic, but we're feeling excited we're about to do something that's way more sophisticated, way more grown-up, and set up a saga here."

-Principal photography commenced on October 27, 2014 in and around Albuquerque, New Mexico.
+Principal photography commenced on October 27, 2014, in and around Albuquerque, New Mexico.
 Filming finished on January 27, 2015, lasting 94 days.